fubin1999/glytrait/README.md

 In the composition mode, the "Composition" column must contain the linkage information.
 GlyTrait uses a common notation for sialic acid with different linkages:
 "E" for a2,6-linked sialic acids, and "L" a2,3-linked sialic acids.
-For example, "H5N4F1E1L1" contains 2 sialic acids, one is a2,6-linked and the other is a2,3-linked.
+For example, "H5N4F1E1L1" contains two sialic acids, one is a2,6-linked, and the other is a2,3-linked.

 You can use the "-l" or "--sia-linkage" option to include sialic-acid-linkage traits: